-The offenses listed below may be subject to consequences ranging from short-term suspension to a maximum consequence a long-term suspension under M.G.L. ch.
-71, § 37H3⁄4 or exclusion/expulsion in accordance with M.G.L. ch.
-71, § 37H and 37H1⁄2 if applicable.
-In addition, privileges and/or participation in extra-curricular activities may be revoked, including, but not limited to: attendance at the semi-formal, proms, senior breakfast, and participation in the graduation ceremony.
-School Police may also be notified.
+The offenses listed below are subject to a minimum penalty of a one-day suspension to a maximum penalty of long-term suspension under M.G.L. ch.
+71, § 37H3/4 or exclusion/expulsion in accordance with M.G.L. ch.
+71, § 37H and 37H1/2 if applicable.
+Additionally, School Police will be notified.

-- 1. Acts of arson

-- 2. Any behavior, clothing, pins, insignias, colors, or emblems related to gang activity.
+- 1. Acts of arson - 2.
+Any behavior, clothing, pins, insignias, colors, or emblems related to gang activity.

 - 3. Assault on staff

 - 4. Committing acts of assault including sexual assault

-- 5. Committing acts of harassment or sexual harassment
+- 5. Committing acts of sexual harassment

-- 6. Committing acts of bullying/cyberbullying

-- 7. Sexting

-- 8. Sexual behavior

-- 9. Committing any acts of theft.
+- 6. Committing any acts of theft.

-- 10. Extortion
+- 7. Extortion

-- 11. False fire alarm
+- 8. False fire alarm

-- 12. Fighting causing injury
+- 9. Fighting causing injury

-- 13. Fighting in or on school grounds
+- 10. Fighting in or on school grounds

-- 14. Habitual school offender: Defined as having received four prior suspensions in one semester or six prior suspensions in one school year.

-- 15. Hazing
+- 11. Hazing

-- 16. Making a bomb threat or serious physical threat to the safety of the Champion High School community (Requirement of outside counseling and anger management)
+- 12. Making a bomb threat or serious physical threat to the safety of the Huntington School community (Requirement of outside counseling and anger management)

-- 17. Possessing or distributing of any weapon, real or simulated, such as a firearm, ammunition, knife, explosive, or any object of potential use as a weapon
+- 13. Possessing or distributing of any weapon, real or simulated, such as a firearm, ammunition, knife, explosive or any object deemed by Administration as a weapon.

-- 18. Possession of, distribution of, or drinking alcoholic beverages on school property, and/or possession of, distribution of, or taking drugs on school property by anyone at any time is strictly forbidden.
-Any student who is under the influence of, partaking of, or purchasing alcoholic beverages or drugs, or possessing drug paraphernalia during school hours, on school grounds or at school-sponsored events may be suspended.
-Arrest may be made in cases where the law has been violated.
-(Please be aware that in an ongoing effort to keep Champion High School drug-free, police dogs may be used to search for drugs, paraphernalia, and other contraband in lockers, parking lots, storage areas, and selected locations.) - 19.
-Violating the civil rights of others by making racial, religious, or sexual slurs.
+- 14. Possession of, distribution of or drinking alcoholic beverages on school property, and/or possession of, distribution of or taking drugs on school property by anyone at any time is strictly forbidden.
+Any student who is under the influence of, partaking of, or purchasing alcoholic beverages or drugs, or possessing drug paraphernalia during school hours, on school grounds or at school- sponsored events will be suspended.
+Arrest will be made in cases where the law has been violated.
+(Please be aware that in an ongoing effort to keep Brockton Public Schools drug-free, police dogs may be used to search for drugs, paraphernalia, and other contraband in lockers, parking lots, storage areas, and selected locations.)

+- 15. Violating the civil rights of others by making racial, religious, or sexual slurs.
 This includes verbal remarks or wearing of pins, clothing, or displaying of symbols commonly associated as racial, religious, or sexual slurs.
 This includes inappropriate markings on books, clothing or exposed skin.